 No project shall have a density (including bonuses) of more than four units per acre.
 In order to achieve the densities listed below, the developer shall provide at least the minimum amount of open space, and shall make assurances in a master plan, proffers, or other document approved by the county attorney, for the density bonus items.
 The approval process for cluster development shall be as stated in section 24-556.

 Sec.
-24-550.
-Open space.
+24-5520.
+Amount of open space required Open space.